spiffe/spire-tutorials/nested-spire/README.md

        -ttl 0
 ```

-The examples use the `$(fingerprint nestedA/agent/agent.crt.pem)` form again to show that the `-parentID` flag specifies the SPIFFE ID of the nested SPIRE Agent.
+The examples use the `fingerprint path/to/nested-agent-cert` form again to show that the `-parentID` flag specifies the SPIFFE ID of the nested SPIRE Agent.
 The TTL flag value of zero indicates that the default value of 3600 seconds will be used.
 Finally, in both cases the unix selector assigns the SPIFFE ID to any process with a uid of 1001.

 Use the following Bash script to create the registration entries using the options just described: